 Since everyone in the program is remote, how does collaboration happen?

 Zoom and Slack.
 We create a dedicated Slack workspace for every cohort, and time zones begin to disappear as synchronous collaboration can happen around the clock.
 You’ll be surprised at how much personal bonding can happen a virtual program like this.

 Why do I have to pay for this?

 Startup accelerators operate on different economic models.
 Some take equity, some provide funding and take equity, some require certain corporate partnerships.
-We’ve chosen to make 4thly a simple fee-based program.
+We’ve chosen to make 4thly a simple, fee-based program.
 You keep 100% of your hard-earned equity, and you choose the partnerships that make the most sense for your business.
 Our focus is on helping you succeed.
-We only accept 10 startups to each cohort to maximize the value of the experience.
+We only accept a few number of startups to each cohort to maximize the value of the experience.